 Eva is the creative in the true sense, bringing ideas to life no longer using acrylic paint, but now using various digital tools on her iMac.
 And she definitely has the final say when it comes to which designs make it to the online store or not!
-Chris focuses on the mechanics of the business and runs the customer facing side of things – though he is allowed to let his creative side run wild occasionally too!
+Chris focuses on the mechanics of the business and runs the customer-facing side of things – though he is allowed to let his creative side run wild occasionally too!

-Do you create also customised items?
+Do you create also customized items?

 Yes, we’re just starting out down this road as we see it gives us a big opportunity to place Shabby Sheep above the big online retailers.
-We’re still waiting on some new integrated technology (we depend very heavily on technology to bring the supply chain to life) to enable us to offer personalisation across a whole range of clothing and accessories.
+We’re still waiting on some new integrated technology (we depend very heavily on technology to bring the supply chain to life) to enable us to offer personalization across a whole range of clothing and accessories.

 You are very sensitive to environmental issues, how is this reflected in your business?

-We are, and it’s a tough one Val to be honest.
+We are, and it’s a tough one Val, to be honest.
 Everything you do has an impact on something else, nothing works in a vacuum.
 So we insist that we only work with suppliers who operate at the highest levels of managing their environmental impact, and also their social responsibility too.
-So for example many of our products are made from organic cotton (so no pesticides are used to treat the crop and no workers are exposed to pesticides either) or other organic and sustainable plant based materials such as Tencel (which is produced from wood pulp using recyclable solvents).
+So, for example, many of our products are made from organic cotton (so no pesticides are used to treat the crop and no workers are exposed to pesticides either) or other organic and sustainable plant-based materials such as Tencel (which is produced from wood pulp using recyclable solvents).

 What are your long-term goals for Shabby Sheep?

 Eek – what a question!
-Well we have no plans for ‘world domination’, and we’d honestly be very pleased to see the business grow in line with the way it has started.
+Well, we have no plans for ‘world domination’, and we’d honestly be very pleased to see the business grow in line with the way it has started.
 Organic growth is what we are working on rather than exponential.
-If things grow organically we can ensure we continue to wow our customers – to date our customers love our products, our designs and our service, and we don’t want that to change.
+If things grow organically we can ensure we continue to wow our customers – to date our customers love our products, our designs, and our service, and we don’t want that to change.

 We actually run Shabby Sheep Design as a ‘lifestyle business’ which means that for us it’s as much about the journey as it is the destination (profit).
-So actually our long term goals are as much around learning new things, keeping ourselves creatively stimulated, having a good laugh and meeting new people (and we’ve met some great people like you for example Val) rather than solely to be aiming to make a boat load of money!
+So actually our long term goals are as much around learning new things, keeping ourselves creatively stimulated, having a good laugh and meeting new people (and we’ve met some great people like you, for example, Val) rather than solely to be aiming to make a boatload of money!